 - One final difference to keep in mind is that, in MSA, the second half of the conditional (the result) is introduced with the prefix ف or ل, but in Tunisian Arabic, no prefix is needed.

-Conditional clauses with the past tense verb
+With the past tense verb

 In Tunisian colloquial Arabic, we commonly use the past tense for the first half of the clause (recall that the past tense can carry subjunctive meaning).
 In the context of conditional clauses, the past tense verb has present meaning.
 This type of clause can be used to express any level of certainty.
 The result of the condition can be in the present or future tense, depending on the intended meaning.